Be Your Own Pet

-Be Your Own Pet (also known as BYOP) is a four-piece punk/garage rock group from Nashville, Tennessee.
+Be Your Own Pet (also known as BYOP or stylised as be your own PET) is a punk/garage rock band from Nashville, Tennessee, formed in 2003.
+For a majority of their career, the band's line-up has consisted of lead vocalist Jemina Pearl, guitarist Jonas Stein, bassist Nathan Vasquez and drummer John Eatherly.
+After originally releasing early singles and EPs with Nashville-based Infinity Cat Records, the band signed to XL Recordings and Thurston Moore's label, Ecstatic Peace/Universal Records in the UK & North America respectively.

+Be Your Own Pet released their self-titled debut album in 2006, receiving critical acclaim from publications such as NME and Pitchfork.
+Shortly following the release of their second album Get Awkward in 2008, the group disbanded, citing misogyny directed towards and experienced by Pearl and a general burnout from pressures of the music industry as the reasons for their split.

+Following a fourteen year hiatus, they reunited in 2021 after being specifically requested by American musician and songwriter, Jack White to open up on a few southeastern US dates of his Supply Chain Issues Tour in support of the two studio albums he would release that year.
+They subsequently signed to Third Man Records (co-owned by White and Pearl's husband, Ben Swank) soon after, where the group released their third studio album, Mommy on August 25, 2023.

 Biography

-The band formed in 2004, while all members were in high school at Nashville School of the Arts.
-Playing house shows and gigs at the all-ages venues Guido's Pizza and Bongo Java, the group honed its spastic-yet-poppy sound.
-The band released their first single, "Damn Damn Leash" – as a CD-R; the track made its way to BBC Radio One presenter Zane Lowe, whose support for Be Your Own Pet won the band an early U.K. following.
+The band formed while all members were in high school at Nashville School of the Arts.
+The group honed its sound playing house shows and gigs at the all-ages venues Guido's Pizza and Bongo Java.
+The band released their first single, Damn Damn Leash, as a CD-R; the track made its way to BBC Radio One presenter Zane Lowe, whose support for Be Your Own Pet won the band an early U.K. following.
 Meanwhile, attention-getting gigs at 2004's CMJ and 2005's South by Southwest began creating a buzz for the group stateside.
 A string of EPs followed.

 BYOP performed at festivals such as Coachella, Bonnaroo, Glastonbury, and Reading & Leeds.
 They also supported bands such as Arctic Monkeys, Sonic Youth, Kings of Leon, amongst others.

 The band received critical acclaim from Pitchfork, Rolling Stone, and many other publications such as NME, who named Pearl in the Top 10 of their annual "Cool List", and Nylon, who put the band on the cover of their summer 2006 issue.
 The group made their debut TV performance on Late Night with Conan O'Brien.

-Albums

-The band was signed to XL in the UK and with Thurston Moore's label, Ecstatic Peace/Universal Records in North America.
-Be Your Own Pet originally released early singles and EPs with Nashville-based Infinity Cat Records.

-BYOP released two critically acclaimed albums; their 2006 debut album and 2008's Get Awkward.